MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/software-defined-networking.md

 # Deploy Microsoft Software Defined Networking (SDN) with Azure Kubernetes Service on HCI (AKS-HCI)

-In this article, you'll learn how to deploy AKS infrastructure and workload VMs to an SDN Virtual Network leveraging our SDN [Software Load
+In this article, you'll learn how to deploy AKS infrastructure and workload VMs to an SDN Virtual Network using our SDN [Software Load
 Balancer][] (SLB) for all AKS-HCI load balancing scenarios.

 ## Limitations